 So how can you balance enjoying some treats without overdoing it?

 - Plan which days you’ll have dessert with dinner.
 Having a relaxing day?
-Eat a lighter breakfast and lunch to offset the dessert.
-Or, pick days where you were super-active on the ship or in port.
+Eat a lighter breakfast and lunch to offset your dessert.
+Or, plan “dessert days” when you’ll be super-active on the ship or in port.

 - Schedule specialty dining on days when you can eat lighter choices for your other meals.